braincogsci/mbcs-projects/General/FAQ.md

 >[!note]
 >Please note the examiner has the best view of UvA grading practices, especially if a project is done abroad, where the grading culture might be different.
 ### The manual is too long and complicated, I won't read that.
 I am also not going to look at slides.
 How will I know how all of this works?
 Perhaps you just need to watch a recording of Interntips?
-You will need to sign in with your UvA account to view it.
-Note it doesn't cover _all the stuff_.
+You will need to sign in with your UvA account to view it and someone needs to click an approve button from our end, but this will happen.
+Note the video doesn't cover _all the stuff_.

 <iframe src="https://amsuni-my.sharepoint.com/personal/v_tijms_uva_nl/_layouts/15/embed.aspx?UniqueId=a765d8e9-0f81-4981-ab68-093f48624b11&embed=%7B%22ust%22%3Atrue%2C%22hv%22%3A%22CopyEmbedCode%22%7D&referrer=StreamWebApp&referrerScenario=EmbedDialog.Create" width="640" height="360" frameborder="0" scrolling="no" allowfullscreen title="Research projects Info Meeting (Interntips).mp4"></iframe>
 ### I think the assessment procedure did not happen as it should have and I have been graded unfairly.
 What do I do?
 If you have doubts about the grading procedure, you can contact the Examinations Board of the programme to have them review the situation.
 You can reach them via boardofexaminers-mbcs@uva.nl.

+### I managed to get my work published and/or presented.
+Do you care?
+Congratulations!
+And yes, we care.
+We always like to track these things and so we'd appreciate it if you could submit the details via https://forms.office.com/e/xZtnGVLD60.

 # Examiner questions